JKFSOM/jkfsom.github.io/_posts/2023-10-15-rewriting-bng-lat-lon-in-cpp.markdown

 ---
 layout: post
-title:  "Rewriting blocl-bnglatlon in C++"
+title:  "Rewriting Python Modules in C++, for Performance"
 date:   2023-10-15 12:00:00 +0000
 categories: C++ python geospatial
 published: true
 ---
 High-performance applications are often written in a lower-level language, such as C++ of Rust, rather than Python.
-This is particularly common in the world of AI, where organisations including Tesla develop models in Python, and then rewrite them in C++ to improve performance.
+This is common in the world of AI, where organisations including Tesla develop models in Python, and then rewrite them in C++ to improve performance.
+The primary allure of lower-level languages lies in their ability to provide finer control over system resources, thereby unlocking a significant boost in performance.

-Having little experience with C++ (I did some microcontroller work in C ~10 years ago), I thought rewriting a basic Python package in C++ might be a good place to start.
+With a foundational understanding of C++, courtesy of my past engagement with microcontroller programming in C, the venture of elevating a basic Python package to C++ piqued my interest.
 As an Earth Science graduate, working in software engineering, it seemed fitting to work on something geospatial.
 In previous projects I've used [fmalina/blocl-bnglatlon](https://github.com/fmalina/blocl-bnglatlon), which converts British National Grid (OSBG 36) to lat-lon (WGS84).
+Whilst efficient, I suspected I could improve the performance of this package by reqwriting it in C++.

-Short of utilising constants, I've not changed much in the code - there's not much that can be changed.
+Aside from utilizing constants, not much has been altered in the code; it largely represents a straightforward translation to C++.
 The code's available [on GitHub](https://github.com/JKFSOM/bnglatlon-cpp).

 ### Results